St Nicholas’ Chantry

 Children need to have their book bags with them every day, which includes their reading book and reading record book.

-On a Tuesday children will change their reading books with the class teacher along with Library books.
+On a Thursday children will change their reading books with the class teacher along with Library books.

 Parent Helpers